San Patricio Plaza: Galería San Patricio and expansions: 1990s-2000s

 In early 1991, Galería San Patricio shopping center located on Calle Tabonuco in Guaynabo was built at an investment of 1.1 million dollars.
 The first phase of this project, consisted of eight stores that had an established clientele, including Sterling House, Kitchen Craft, and Marisol Freyre.
 The first level was dedicated to shops and the second level provided office spaces.
 The construction of this shopping center was carried out by remodeling of an old warehouse located behind the famous Felicilandia amusement park and was carried out by the firm Carrerá Arquitectos.

 In 1994, the first expansion of Galería San Patricio was completed, this included the two floors of the wing where Uno Chicago Grill was located.
 With the creation of this new area, and in addition to Uno, came four additional stores, among them the then existing “Bath, Dreams, And…” store.

 In 1994, the mall changed its logo once again, the mall was given a $43 million dollar renovation and expansion, which included the addition of a food court which opened the same year.
 The mall's first St. Patrick's Day celebrations would be held in March 1995, which would introduce the mall’s "Patrick" mascot character.
 A Caribbean Cinemas location would open in 1997.

 In 2000, a LongHorn Steakhouse opened next to the mall.
 On May 22, 2014, LongHorn Steakhouse relocated to the former Banco Popular space, and the old LongHorn Steakhouse was demolished to make way for an Olive Garden italian restaurant that opened in early 2015.

 On June 21, 2001, it was reported that San Patricio Plaza had announced it would begin that January a $60 million third phase of its then ongoing expansion that included a 10.5-story, 150,000 square foot office building, a 25,000 square foot retail strip, and a multilevel parking area for 1,100 vehicles.

 In 2003, another expansion phase of Galería San Patricio began, which was completed later that next year which connected the Santander Tower to the San Patricio lobby.
-In addition to having become a much larger, beautiful and welcoming place, this new remodeling added space for the restaurants, shops, jewelry stores and personal care salons, which were located there.
+In addition to having become a much larger place, this new remodeling added space for the restaurants, shops, jewelry stores and personal care salons, which were located there.

 On November 4, 2003, Bed Bath & Beyond inaugurated their store at the mall, the space counting with 41,000 square feet with two levels.
 This construction had an investment of $7.5 million, of which was to be financed by Banco Popular.
 It closed in June 2023 after the company declared bankruptcy alongside its other stores.

 In 2008, a Circuit City store opened at the mall, being the first of the chain on the island.
 The store, which opened with 28,000 square feet of space, was located in the area of the east facade, where the new Walgreens pharmacy and a new Ponderosa Steakhouse were located.
 It later closed in early 2009 after it declared bankruptcy.